shshengeng/pasShield/pasShield-firefox/README.md

 Installation
 --------------
-To install the extension, make sure you have installed firefox browser(this addon is built for firefox) and downlowned the passhield-firefox code in your own computer, open the firefox and input about:debugging, then click 'this firefox' on left side, then click 'Load Temporary Add-on', select the manifest.json under pasShield-firefox folder.
+To install the extension, make sure you have installed firefox browser(this addon is built for firefox) and downlowned the passhield-firefox code in your own computer, open the firefox and input address about:debugging, then click 'this firefox' on left side, then click 'Load Temporary Add-on', select the manifest.json under pasShield-firefox folder.
 Then, you are all set to use pasShield.

 Remote attestation
 ---------------------